West Calgary House League (WCHL)

 Respect in Sport - Parent

 Hockey Alberta has instituted a mandatory RIS Parent program with the goal to educate our membership for all new families to Hockey Calgary.
 Recertification for current families is required every 4 years.
-However, if your Respect in Sport-Parent certification was valid in April 2021, Hockey Alberta extended the expiration date of all valid Respect in Sport - Parent certifications by one year.
-Therefore, if Respect in Sport-Parent was taken in the 2017-2018 season, the expiry date is now May 1, 2022 and re-certification prior to a player's registration for the 2021-2022 season will not be required.
+If Respect in Sport-Parent was taken in the 2018-2019 season, re-certification prior to a player's registration for the 2022-2023 season will be required.
 Note: players will not be permitted to participate in pre-season skate or evaluations for the 2022-2023 season unless a valid RIS-Parent certification is noted on the player’s Hockey Canada Registry profile.
 For more information, please review the Respect in Sport-Parent section under the Registration tab.

 Coaches for House League are required to have the same coach qualifications as community stream.
 Exception is U11 Head Coaches are not required to have the Checking Skills qualification but it is strongly recommended.

 Coaches may submit a request for reimbursement of clinic fees after they have been selected as part of the coaching staff for a team.
 For further information, please reach out to your association’s Administrator.

 A late fee of $100 will be applied to registrations after August 15